abasitkhan/pashto_hw_numerals/README.md

-# Pashto Handwritten Numerals OCR Dataset
+# Standardized Handwritten Pashto Numeral Dataset

 ## Overview
 This repository contains a structured dataset for Pashto handwritten numeral recognition, prepared for machine learning and computer vision research.
 The dataset is provided in efficient binary formats to support fast loading and training workflows.